 Although in a nascent stage, market intelligence solutions firm 6Wresearch predicts that India's 3D printer prototyping and materials market will hit $79 million by 2021.

 In a bid to take industrial manufacturing in India to a new level, printing and PC major HP Inc this month brought its acclaimed Multi Jet Fusion (MJF) India 3D Printer Market.

-"While verticals like automotive, defence and manufacturing in general will be the key focus for us, healthcare is a promising area for HP Inc in the long term in India," Sumeer Chandra, Managing Director, HP Inc India, told IANS.
+"While verticals like automotive, defense and manufacturing, in general, will be the key focus for us, healthcare is a promising area for HP Inc in the long term in India," Summer Chandra, Managing Director, HP Inc India, told IANS.

 Media Courtesy : Your Story